If you cannot find answers to your questions regarding parking below or on the individual campus parking pages, send an e-mail to email@example.com

 Can the parking areas for employees be used when going on a work trip and if you are away for several days?

 Yes.
-Employees going on a work trip can park their cars for more than 14 hours/for longer periods on the parking areas reserved for employees as long as a parking permit is visible in the car’s windscreen or on its dashboard.
+Employees going on a work trip can park their cars for more than 14 hours/for longer periods on the parking areas reserved for employees as long as a the car has an active registration for (UiA-fordelsparkering) UiA benefit scheme in the Apcoa Flow-app.

 How about when a group or a division is going on a work trip and park their cars on campus for several days, and the time of departure is so late that there are no more available parking spaces for employees?

 Such trips are usually planned well in advance, so please contact email@example.com well in advance so we can together come up with good solutions.